Asymptotic Consensus Without Self-Confidence: Asymptotic Consensus

 All stochastic matrices have~$1$ as an eigenvalue of maximum modulus.
 If the matrix is irreducible, the corresponding right-eigenspace is one-dimensional and generated by the column vector $\mathbf{1} = {}^t(1,1,\dots,1)$.
 When studying such matrices, we are hence led to consider the distance of vectors to this eigenspace.
-Indeed, we will see in Lemma~\ref{lem:norm:limit} that considering this distance is an appropriate tool for products of stochastic matrices.
-This technique for proving convergence results for products of stochastic matrices was communicated to the author by Charron-Bost~\cite{CB13}.
+Indeed, we will see that considering this distance is an appropriate tool for products of stochastic matrices.

-Starting from the vector semi-norm that measures the distance to the common eigenspace $\mathds{R}\cdot \mathbf{1}$, we will define a corresponding matrix semi-norm in analogy to the operator norm.
-A preliminary result that we need later on is the follwing simple lemma which shows that the operator norm of a stochastic matrix with respect to the $\infty$-norm is at most~$1$: